-As the Surety Association of Canada approaches its 25th anniversary in 2017, the pride we take in our accomplishments to date is tempered by the magnitude of the daunting challenges that confront both our association and industry.
+The Surety Association of Canada celebrated its 25th anniversary in 2017 and the pride we take in our accomplishments to date is tempered by the magnitude of the daunting challenges that confront both our association and industry.
 Indeed it’s been suggested that both the surety and construction worlds are in the midst of a seismic shift that will compel us to re-evaluate every aspect of our business.

 The challenges are many and diverse and our ability to meet them may well determine the fate of suretyship in Canada.

 The unprecedented string of growth and positive results that began in the mid 90’s came to an abrupt halt as we began the second decade of the 21st century.
 In 2011 and 2012, year over year premium writings decreased following 15 years of steady growth.
 In 2013 the surety industry posted a direct loss ratio of 53%; marking the first year of unprofitable results since 1995.

 A number of factors contributed to this decline including overly aggressive underwriting and restrictions on public spending; particularly at the federal level, leading to longer bidders’ lists and tighter margins.
 However, with the industry procurement and delivery practices undergoing radical changes that impact the use of performance security (see below), it will remain to be seen whether this downturn represents a short term blip, or is a harbinger of tougher times ahead.

 Like most industries, surety faces the ongoing dilemma of obtaining and maintaining qualified staff and potential management.
 With the pending retirement of senior people from the baby boom generation, employers in every sector of the economy face the prospect of a wealth of experience and knowledge leaving the work force over a relatively short period.

 It is imperative for that our industry work diligently to attract qualified young people into our business and provide them with sufficient challenges and advancement opportunities to keep them.